Lab 2b - Unit Testing Sensors and Actuators

 $ test_br_thruster

-Enter thruster percentage between 100 and -100. ctrl-c to exit: 20
+debian@beaglebone:~$ test_br_thruster Enter thruster percentage between 100 and -100. ctrl-c to exit: 20

-If everything is in proper order, you will now see the propeller turning. {\color{red} Note: Please do not run the Blue Robotics T200 thruster in air for more than 10 seconds as it will over heat.} You may run the mockup main motor provided in your training-kit as long as you like.
+If everything is in proper order, you will now see the propeller turning. {\color{red} Note: Please do not run the Blue Robotics T200 thruster in air for more than 10 seconds as it will overheat.} You may run the mock-up main motor provided in your training-kit as long as you like.

 3.3 Light Emitting Diode (LED) indicators [top]

-While the LED indicators are not crucial for SeaBeaver II AUVs, they can make the vehicle operators' lives easier by indicating the current status of the vehicle, increasing the mission success rate.
-They are connected to the PocketBeagle using the general purpose input/output (GPIO) pins.
-You can test them by running the test_leds program:
+Although LED indicators are not crucial for SeaBeaver III AUVs, they can make vehicle operators' lives easier by indicating the current status of the vehicle, increasing the mission success rate.
+They are connected to the PocketBeagle using the general-purpose input/output (GPIO) pins.

 $ test_leds